akauppi/MissingManualSolidWorks4Makers/README.md

 We skip this!

-There are some desperate writes by people not able to get the software running, in early 2022.
+There are some desperate writes by people not able to get the software running, <s>in early</s> *throughout* 2022.
 This is unfortunate, but we overlook it.
 It's the responsibility of Dassault to make the experience better.
 (The author was able to install, in Aug 2022)

 ## What you get